tuchangwei/Blog/source/aboutme/index.md

 I use Vim to write code and Git to control code.
 RxSwift let me think everything as a stream, it also let me understand SwiftUI and Combine framework fast.

 Besides mobile development, I am also interested in back-end development.
-In college, I learned PHP and Java for back-end development, but now I would like to use Python.
+In college, I learned PHP and Java for back-end development, but now I would like to use Swift.

 My Strengths:
 ✅ 100% Job Success